Latvia joins the eurozone

 Polls conducted prior to the referendum consistently favoured a continuation of the Union.*** In 2014, the majority of Scots voted "no" to independence.
 Scotland would retain its status as part of the United Kingdom, a position it had held since 1707.*

 probe arrives at Mars

-NASA's Mars Atmosphere and Volatile EvolutioN (MAVEN) spacecraft
+In September 2014,* the Mars Atmosphere and Volatile EvolutioN (MAVEN) probe

-arrives at Mars, to study its atmosphere and climate history.* Its four
+arrived at Mars to study its atmosphere and climate history, with four

 determine the role that loss of volatiles from the Mars atmosphere to